 * Meeting other expat Christians here in Morocco and attending Bible study sessions with them.
 As I experienced spiritual community and fellowship with them, which I cherished very much, we supported each other as we tended to each others' spiritual growth.
 Along with much of the spiritual reading I've done while here in Morocco, I felt like I benefited enormously from their support.

 * Helping youths here in Morocco develop their critical thinking skills.
 In the process, I feel that they articulated their ideals, what is most important to them, and how they want to live their lives.
 In such creative writing exercises, they seemed to be describing the kind of people they admire and the type of people they aspire to be.
 I hope that I helped them to be more conscious in how they choose to live their lives.

 * Enjoying the magnanimous hospitality of Moroccans so many times.
 I've been reminded that it is so important to be generous towards others and to take care of others.

 Rather than bringing back a lot of new material possessions from Morocco, I'll be returning to the US with the insight gained from having lived in a markedly different culture.
 I've learned, from different cultural norms, how I can benefit from approaching life in different ways.
 I feel that I've learned how to be a better person.
-I feel that during my Peace Corps service, I have been taught, guided and directed.
+I feel that during my Peace Corps service, God has taught, guided and directed me.
 I'm so glad that I made the major changes in my life which were necessary to come here, since I feel that I am a much better person as a result of having so drastically changed my life.